scalawithcats/scala-with-cats/src/pages/types/opaque.typ

 For this reason I recommend including a constructor that doesn't do any validation.
 I usually call this method `unsafeApply`, to indicate to the reader that certain checks are not being done.
 These changes are shown below.
-For simplicity I've used `Option` as the result type.
+For simplicity I've used `Option` as the result type to indicate the possibility of failure.

 ```scala mdoc:reset:silent
 type EmailAddress = String